James Flesher: Early life

 Flesher was born on 13 August 1865 in Christchurch.
 His parents were William Flesher (a land agent) and Dorothy Flesher (née Johnson).
 He attended Christ's College.
+He had five sisters and two brothers, and was the eldest of the boys.

 After school, he started a legal career, first at the Christchurch and Ashburton offices of Messrs Wilding and Lewis.
 Four years later, he joined the offices of Messrs Thomas Joynt and Acton Adams.
 When that firm was dissolved, he joined the offices of Messrs Acton-Adams and Kippenberger.
 In 1898, he was admitted as a solicitor.
 In 1899, he was admitted as a barrister and started his own legal practice at 9 Cathedral Square, Christchurch.

-He married Margaret Lucy England on 18 January 1900 at the Weslyan Church in St Albans.
-At the time, his wife was 32 years old and working as a teacher.
-She was born in Adelaide to Robert Deakin and Ellen (née Grant).
+Then 34-year-old flesher married 32-year-old Margaret Lucy England on 18 January 1900, at the Wesleyan Church in St Albans.
+At the time, she was working as a teacher.
+She was born in Adelaide, Australia to Robert Deakin and Ellen (née Grant).
 Their relatives E.M.
 Deakin (Ashburton) and Harold Edmund Flesher were the witnesses to the marriage ceremony.